statecouncil/tf-bamf/README.md

 Click [HERE](https://github.com/statecouncil/tf-bamf/blob/main/INSTALLATION.md) for an installation guide.
 Installer coming soon.

 ## CURRENT FEATURES (all are modular, can be enabled/disabled individually)

-- An FGD Fit For a LORD - Brokk Edition.
-Adds a myriad of previously undocumented entities, as well as completely new or widely expanded descriptions, keyvalues, display changes, and icons for all of TF2's entities.
-Built-in Propper support and easy customizability.
-By far the most complete TF2 FGD available.
-Based on work by ficool2, Puddy, Da Spud Lord, and A Boojum Snark.
-- Expanded prefab libary based on the work by A Boojum Snark, but with many, many more prefabs.
-Soundscapes, pickups, common gameplay and map elements, logic, lighting, and more.
-Features content by Brokk, A Boojum Snark, Tumby, as well as others.
-- Material Tag Overhaul as seen in ABS' pack.
-Adds the "tf" and "dev" tags to any and all relevant materials in both HL2 and TF2, making the material browser significantly more useful.
-- Surface Prop Overhaul by Adam.
-Gives fitting surface prop parameters to a large amount of materials that were previously lacking them.
-Needs to be packed via Compilepal in a finished map to have any effect, but does not require any other kind of set up
-- Extra Dev Textures by Aulli.
-Adds several dev texture variants in common TF2 shades so you can show your players what your map will eventually be themed as without giving up on the cleanliness of a nice and tidy whitebox.
+Click [HERE](LINKME) for a full feature list.

+- Configurable installer for all features below (WIP!)
+- An FGD Fit For a LORD - Brokk Edition
+- Expanded prefab libary
+- Material Tag Overhaul
+- Extra Dev Textures
-- Decompiled map library featuring all Valve maps (plus the SDK VMFs), decompiled with the latest version of BSPsrc
+- Decompiled map library
-- Radshadowman (automatic prop texture shadows includer) and compile config
+- Radshadowman (automatic prop texture shadows includer)
 - All gamemode prefabs by Lacry, with the exception of VSH, ZI, and Sulfur's CP variant, as those are owned and maintained by their respective creators.
+- Various other little improvements, tools, features, and whatever else I can think of

 ## PLANNED FEATURES (to be added before the full release)